kaby76/AntlrVSIX/README.md

 not the same files.

-Note, to get semantic highlighting of grammar symbols, you need to make sure to pick a color theme that has them, such as "Light+", "Dark+", etc., and make sure the setting "File > Settings > Text Editor > Semantic Highlighting: Enabled, true".
+Note, to get semantic highlighting of grammar symbols, you need to make sure to pick a color theme that has them, such as "Light+", "Dark+", etc., and make sure to adjust the settings "File > Settings > Text Editor > Semantic Highlighting: Enabled, true".
 If you just start out with VSCode, you get nothing.

 ## GNU Emacs